News that Elon Musk’s SpaceX raised $850 million in funding, increasing its valuation to $74 billion put SpaceX stock on many investors’ wishlist.

 Now, the company has a valuation of a massive $74 billion.
 Its shares are now worth around $419.99 (although of course they’re not available for the likes of you and me).

 All this is great news for anyone hoping to invest in the company in the future, or who simply wants to see Musk achieve his dreams.

-How to Invest SpaceX (indirectly)
+7) How to Invest in SpaceX Stock (indirectly)

 Since SpaceX isn’t publicly traded, you can’t buy shares.
 Unless you happen to have access to a way to buy shares privately — forgive me for assuming that’s not the case.

 However, if you don’t mind being a little creative, there are a few ways you can expose yourself to the space industry, and even SpaceX itself.

 Since SpaceX investors own shares of the company, buying the shares of those companies is sort of like investing in SpaceX.
 Purchasing shares of Alphabet Inc (the parent company of Google) will expose your portfolio to SpaceX — meaning that, when the company does well, its value will increase.